OpenMoonRay/openmoonray-docs/docs/moonray/cameras/BakeCamera.md

   default:

-  Specifies a Vec2f primitive attribute to use as the uv coordinates.
+  <p>Specifies a Vec2f primitive attribute to use as the uv coordinates.
 If empty, the default uv for the mesh is used.
-The uvs must provide a unique parameterization of the mesh, i.e. a given (u, v) can appear only once on the mesh being baked.
+The uvs must provide a unique parameterization of the mesh, i.e. a given (u, v) can appear only once on the mesh being baked.<\p>

   </p>